“True vocation is that work in which the world’s deep hunger and our deep gladness meet.”— Frederick Buechner

 However, as she worked on the bedroom using the Life Design Framework, she discovered there were at least 100 sub-results and sub-sub-results involved in creating it.

 For example, the anchor for her dream bedroom was to be a goose down duvet.
 She envisioned a 600-fill power quilt, with a 750-thread count, organic Egyptian cotton duvet cover, in a subtle “coral” shade.

 Finding the right quilt was easy.
 But, after hours searching online and days visiting NYC stores, she could not find a cover that met her clear specifications.

 This was, she told me, where she’d previously given up.

 However, using the Life Design framework, she created a written sub-plan to create the duvet cover she most wanted.

-As well as a clear, vision and an objective assessment of reality, i.e. where she was in the process, her plan outlined the vision, reality and action steps for making her own cover..
+As well as including a clear vision and an objective assessment of reality, i.e. where she was in the process, her plan outlined sub-results and action steps for making her own cover.

-She sent me stunning photos of her bedroom.
-Then immediately started to create the closet of her dreams, and did in two days what she hadn’t been able to do in three years.
+M.J. sent me stunning photos of her bedroom.
+Then turned to the closet of her dreams, and did in two days what she hadn’t been able to do in three years.

 She’d been trying to create a complex, multi-part, multi-action result with a simplistic, problem-focused, react-and-respond structure.